 - Lower treatment cost

-People of all ages (children to seniors) can get kidney transplants, but they must be healthy enough to have the operation, and free of cancer or infection.
-Every potential recipient is given a physical and psychosocial evaluation to ensure they’re a good candidate for the surgery.
+People of all ages (children to seniors) can get kidney transplants, but they must be healthy enough to have the operation and free of cancer or infection.
+All potential recipient are given a physical and psychosocial evaluation to ensure they’re a good candidate for the surgery.
 Most people will need more than one kidney transplant in a lifetime.

 It could take many years to find a matching donor, and the patient will likely need to be on some form of dialysis during this time.
 Once a kidney becomes available, surgery must happen as soon as possible.

 Endocrinology is a branch of medicine that deals with the endocrine system, which controls the hormones in your body.
-Endocrinologists diagnose and treat a wide range of conditions affecting the endocrine system, including diabetes mellitus, thyroid disorders, osteoporosis, growth hormone deficiency, infertility, cholesterol problems, hypertension (high blood pressure), and obesity.
+Endocrinologists diagnose and treat a wide range of conditions affecting the endocrine system, including:

 There are a variety of hormone-related conditions that may warrant a referral from your primary care physician (or a self-referral) to an endocrinologist, including: